With nearly half of the U.S. population at risk, are you ready for a cardiac medical emergency in your facility?

 That’s shocking enough, but the true percentage of Americans at risk of cardiac arrest is greater.
 High blood pressure–also known as hypertension–can lead to heart attack, heart failure, and stroke.1 That means that if you are a physician half of your patient population is at risk.

-Even with highly visible health promotions such as American Heart Month each February, many Americans are unaware that they suffer from hypertension and may only seek help when symptoms arise.
+Even with highly visible health promotions such as American Heart Month each February and Stroke Awareness Month in May, many Americans are unaware that they suffer from hypertension and may only seek help when symptoms arise.
 Many others will visit a medical facility for another reason, only to find out at the doctor they are suffering from a cardiac event.

 Dr. Gregg C. Fonarow, professor of cardiovascular medicine and science at UCLA, said the update is a wake-up call.
 “This AHA update provides highly actionable data.
 The key question is whether clinicians and patients will actually act on it,” he said.
 “The nation’s future heart [and brain] health relies on that answer.”